egovernment/eregistrations/documentation/styles.md

 ### Introduction

-**eRegistration style documentation** describes how styles for eRegistration prototype are designed and explain ways theye should be applied to all eRegistration systems.
-Markup of eRegistration systems should directly follow Prototype, in order for styles to work properly.
+**eRegistration style documentation** describes how eRegistration prototype is designed and explain ways it should be used in all eRegistration systems.
+Prototype contains all requierd for any eRegistration system markup and base styles.
+Markup of eRegistration systems should directly follow Prototype makup, in order for styles to work properly.
+Basic styles contain all visual and layout  elements.
+eRegistraiton systems need to specify their theme styles, to differentiate from Prototype.

 ***